Login Page - Create Account

 4. Select the Subgraphs tab.

-5. Select the first subgraph named R1 in the Subgraph section at the top of this page.
+5. Select the first Subgraph named R1 in the Subgraph section at the top of this page.

 7. Change the Line Style and Width as desired.